MOTWANI LAW, LLC

 Advanced Directives

 Md.
 Health-General Code § 5-602 is part of the Health Care Decisions Act in Maryland and provides for Advanced Directives.
 This allows a person to make a written provision of health care for themself or withhold certain care.
-It can be used by individuals to decide how they want to be cared for so family members have clear direction about your wishes.
+It can be used by individuals to decide how they want to be cared for so family members have clear direction about the that person's wishes.
 This is a common and useful tool in estate planning.

 Guardianship